stytchauth/hack-mcp/README.md

-# Workers + Stytch TODO App MCP Server
+# Workers + Stytch API Key MCP Server

 This is a Workers server that composes three functions:
 * A static website built using React and Vite on top of [Worker Assets](https://developers.cloudflare.com/workers/static-assets/)